telerik/ajax-docs/controls/editor/how-to/strip-html-on-paste.md

 This help article shows how to strip HTML tags from content that is pasted in **RadEditor**.

-In order to implement this custom solution, you should:
+In order to implement this solution, you should:

 1. Handle the [OnClientPasteHtml event]({%slug editor/client-side-programming/events/onclientpastehtml%}).
 2. Catch the **Paste** command.